vcidst/minimal-mistakes/_posts/2019-04-23-import-oracle-dump-file-to-sql-server.md

 10. Inbound connections on port(3306) are open on the server running instance of MySQL - my web server in this case
 11. You have created a new user from PHPMyAdmin for the database to migrate.

-**HowTo!** To create new user: Click on database in PHPMyAdmin > Go to Privileges tab > create new user {: .notice-info}
+**HowTo!** To create new user: Click on database in PHPMyAdmin > Go to Privileges tab > create new user.
+{: .notice-info}

 ### Migration Assistant,